 Margaret was appointed to the Board in May 2016 as an Independent, Non-Executive Director.
-Margaret holds a Batchelor of Arts Degree and a diploma in Secondary teaching from the Auckland University.
+Margaret holds a Bachelor of Arts Degree and a Diploma in Secondary Teaching from the Auckland University.
+Margaret is also a Fellow of the Australian Institute of Company Directors.

-Experience and expertise Margaret has more than 30 years' business experience in a broad range of senior positions, and 10 years' experience in board directorship.
+Margaret has more than 30 years' business experience in a broad range of senior positions, and 10 years' experience in board directorship.
 A proven executive leader, Margaret has significant experience in the areas of supply chain and logistics, customer interface in the FMCG sector, change management, governance, and management within a large corporate environment.
-Previously, she held various senior positions with Mars Food Australia, including CEO, spanning a 20-year career.
-Margaret is a Fellow of the AICD.
-Other current directorships Margaret is currently a board member of Southern Hospitality Ltd, Bagtrans Pty.
-Ltd. and Stuart Alexander and Co Pty Ltd. Special responsibilities Member of the Nomination and Remuneration Committee Member of the Audit and Risk Management Committee Relevant interest in Bapcor securities as at the date of this report Nil ordinary shares
+Previously, she held various senior positions with Mars Food Australia, including Chief Executive Officer, spanning a 20-year career.
+Margaret is currently a board member of Southern Hospitality Ltd, Bagtrans Pty.
+Ltd. and Stuart Alexander and Co Pty Ltd. Member of the Nomination and Remuneration Committee Member of the Audit and Risk Management Committee Nil ordinary shares